ReallyRealer/Hyde-Kido-Nanaya-Shiki-Expansion-Pack/README.md

 - New 0202x series
 - J0202D is a downwards TP
 - J0202BC (2BC in midair) is J0202D except way faster
-- MBAACC Tohno's standing B is back (press B again after 5B it can also be increased if you hold it)
+- MBAACC Tohno's standing B add is back (press B again after 5B it can also be increased if you hold it)
 - New Arc Drive
 - New Last Arc